 Ocala Post was able to make contact with Animal Services today.
 They were more than cooperative and extremely compassionate toward the situation.

-Elaine McClain with Animal Services said, “Molly is currently in stable condition, but staff is continuing to monitor her condition, as well as provide supportive care, treat her wounds, and manage her pain.”
+Elaine McClain with Animal Services said, “Molly is currently in stable condition, but the staff is continuing to monitor her condition, as well as provide supportive care, treat her wounds, and manage her pain.”